harvard-cns/teal/README.md

     └── toy                 # toy traffic matrices (e.g. `ASN2k.json_toy_0_1.0_traffic-matrix.pkl`)
 ```

-*Note:* As we are not allowed to share the proprietary traffic data from Microsoft WAN (or the Teal model trained on that data), we have included the publicly accessible Yates traffic data, mapping it to the B4 topology as an example to facilitate code testing.
+**Note:** As we are not allowed to share the proprietary traffic data from Microsoft WAN (or the Teal model trained on that data), we mapped the publicly accessible Yates traffic data to the B4 topology to facilitate code testing.
+For the other topologies (UsCarrier, Kdl, and ASN), we synthetically generated "toy" traffic matrices due to their larger sizes.

 ## Evaluating Teal
-To evaluate Teal:
+To evaluate Teal on the B4 topology:
 ```
 $ cd ./run
 $ python teal.py --obj total_flow --topo B4.json --epochs 3 --admm-steps 2